marcpage/pylavi/docs/resource_types.md

 51% of LIfp resources found had Path types in them.

+This appears to contain Link Items (some of which can contain Path types).

 ### LIvi

 - **extensions** .vim, .glb, .vi, .ctl, .ctt, .vit, .gbl
 - **file types** LVCC, LVIN

 83% of LIvi resources found had Path types in them.

+This appears to contain Link Items (some of which can contain Path types).

 ### LPIN